 Pakistan beat India to lift maiden Champions Trophy (2017)

-India’s archrival Pakistan had regained form after their initial hiccup in the group stages as they had gotten the better of South Africa, Sri Lanka and hosts England to reach the final.
+India’s archrival Pakistan had regained form after their initial hiccup in the group stages as they had gotten the better of South Africa, England and Sri Lanka to reach the final.
 It was the biggest Champions Trophy final ever and Pakistan had posted a mammoth target of 339 after batting first.
-In reply, India’s batting line-up crumbled like a house of cards as Rohit Sharma, Virat Kohli and MS Dhoni, all returned in single figures.
-Hardik Pandya’s 43-ball-76 looked promising before he was run out and all hopes were lost.
-Pakistan won it by 180 runs.

 FAQs

-Who won Champions Trophy 2017?
+Who won the Champions Trophy 2017?

 Pakistan won the 2017 Champions Trophy after beating India by 180 runs at The Oval in London.
 They are the last name on the Champions Trophy winners list.